If you drive non-stop, you can go around the island in 3 hours – an awesome thing to do in Mahe

 That’s what our hotel host told us.
 Well, what’s the point of going around not to stop an enjoy the stunning beauty of the gorgeous island Mahé?

-Here is the google maps itinerary we chose when going around the island and exploring things to do in Mahe.
+Here is the google maps itinerary (for the beaches and Jardin do Rui) we chose when going around the island and exploring things to do in Mahe.
 It was a really great ride, even though the northwest side of the island tends to have serpentine roads when going up the hills (if you’d like more info about rent-a-car, check out my top tips for visiting the Seychelles!)

-This was our first place to see in the Seychelles and is definitely a MUST!
-The water was incredibly calm, perfect for snorkeling.
+The water on this beach was incredibly calm and perfect for snorkeling.
 They also have the most amazing swing under one of the trees – it has really long ropes and, to be honest, I hadn’t enjoyed myself like that in quite a bit.
 This is a hidden gem I hadn’t read about in advance!
 We actually went to the nearby hotel to ask for directions to the beach, and they were quite nice to direct us there.

 We caught a bit of rain when coming here.
 But we considered this lucky since this gorgeous beach was absolutely empty!
 This part of the island was definitely less crowded than the North and not as steep.
-So if you’re wondering what to do in Mahe – don’t miss this lovely beach!
+So if you’re for top things to do in Mahe – don’t miss this lovely beach!

 4. Anse Soleil Beach in Mahe